Category Archives: Renewable Energy

 Biomass energy is energy generated or produced by living or once-living organisms.
 Plants receive the sun’s energy through photosynthesis and transform carbon dioxide and water into nutrients.
 They store this energy in biomass (carbohydrates).

-We can convert this stored energy into useable energy in both direct and indirect ways.
+We can convert this stored energy from biomass into usable energy in both direct and indirect ways.
 We can burn biomass directly to provide heat, turn it directly to electricity, or process it into biofuel (indirect).

 Thermal conversion involves the application of heat to convert biomass to energy.
 The biomass feedstock is heated to burn, dehydrate, or stabilize by thermal conversion.
-Raw materials such as municipal solid waste (MSW) and scraps from paper or timber mills are the most common biomass feedstocks for thermal conversion.
+Raw materials such as municipal solid waste (MSW) and scraps from paper or timber mills are the most common biomass feedstocks for conversions involving biomass energy.

 The following processes produce different types of energy from biomass: